15 Educational Dollar Store Craft Ideas

 You will see that I love paper plates crafts lol.
 I made planets for my son using crayons, markers, and paper plates and he literally played with those planets for well over a year.
 It was absolutely the best $2.00 I ever spent on “toys” LOL.
 Design them however you want and use scissors to cut out the smaller planets!

 This activity doesn’t really take any preparation at all.
 I know we have many days where that certainly comes in handy.
 This morning I just had no energy for the kids.
 It happens.
 So good thing I had my map and some letters!
-The map of the U.S. can be found at the dollar store and it is a great way for your preschooler to practice letters and learn some states.
+The map of the U.S. can be found at the dollar tree and it is a great way for your preschooler to practice letters and learn some states.
 I already had letters at home, but if you don’t, you can find foam alphabet letters at you-know-where as well 🙂

 5. Sticker Sorting

 This is a great learning tool!
 All you need is poster board, markers, and your choice of stickers.
 Get the ins and outs of this activity in my sticker sorting post!
 I love the sea animal stickers!

 6. Alphabet Play Doh